 Alternative therapies and medicines

-Alternative therapies can be expensive, and they are not covered by Medicare or the Pharmaceutical Benefits Scheme (PBS – a government-funded scheme that subsidises some prescription medicines).
+Alternative therapies can be expensive, and they are not covered by Medicare or the Pharmaceutical Benefits Scheme (PBS), a government-funded scheme that subsidises some prescription medicines.
 It is important to consider the cost of these therapies if you are thinking about using them.

-Safety of alternative therapies
+Signs of unsafe therapies

 - The practitioner does not have a qualification from an accredited educational institution in the therapy they provide.